Natalie Dower: Life

+Natalie Dower was born in London on November 4, 1931.
+Her parents were Alan Vincent Gandar Dower and Aymée Lavender Clerk (known as Lavender Dower after her marriage).
+She had prominent uncles, Eric Gandar, the founder of Aberdeen Airport and Aberdeen Airways, and Kenneth Gandar-Dower the author, aviator and explorer.

-Natalie Dower was born in London in 1931.
-She studied at St Martins, at Camberwell and at the Slade School of Art (1948–54).
+Natalie studied at St Martins, at Camberwell and at the Slade School of Art (1948–54).
 One of her tutors at Camberwell was Kenneth Martin.
 She taught at St Albans and Camberwell School of Art, Bath Academy of Art, Corsham, Byam Shaw and the Chelsea School of Art.
 She was the subject of a 1958 portrait by her fellow student Patrick George, which was bought by the Tate in 1961.

 In a career spanning over 40 years Natalie Dower created an individual visual language; while her imagery was derived from geometric elements and mathematical principles, she made the point that the painting must work even without the viewer's awareness of the system behind it.

 Her interest in colour and the quality of light led, in 1966, to her moving to Morocco to live and teach at the American School in Tangier, and in 1976 she moved to Portugal, for the rest of her life dividing her time between London and Portugal.
 Her physical detachment from the London-based systems movement allowed her the time and space to complete the transition from figurative painting, and to evolve her own individual style.
 Throughout her time abroad she often returned to the UK, to exhibit work in solo and group shows, to work as an A level exam marker, and to give lectures: in 2007 she gave a talk entitled Rules: Convention, science and mathematics in a search for visual language at the London Knowledge Lab, and in October 2013 at the Government Art Collection, to celebrate Ada Lovelace day.

 Dower died in 2023, at the age of 92.